Table of Contents

-When someone seeks to enter the field of astronomy they often become interested in astrophotography.
+When someone seeks to enter the field of astronomy, they often become interested in astrophotography.
 Why?
 Well, it’s simple.
-The gorgeous photos of space we see online, often from super telescopes from NASA or professional observatories.
-But amateurs at home can also take amazing photos of space too, and that what’s I love about this pastime.
+The gorgeous photos of space we see online, often from supertelescopes from NASA or professional observatories, inspire aspiring astrophotographers.
+But amateurs at home can also take amazing photos of the night sky and planetary imaging, and that’s what I love about this pastime.

-However, the first question that I often hear is what is the best telescope for astrophotography?
+However, the first question that I often hear is, What is the best telescope for astrophotography?
 As we will see, this is not an easy question to answer and can be quite complex to discuss.
-However, if you are asking this question and looking for an answer, I will help you to come to a conclusion that will be helpful in making a choice that is right for you.
+However, if you are asking this question and looking for an answer, I will help you come to a conclusion that will be helpful in making a choice that is right for you.
 Briefly, though, here is a good answer:

-The best telescope for astrophotography is the one that helps you take the best images of astronomical targets.
-Two types of telescope are used for astrophotography, refractors, and reflectors.
+The best telescope for astrophotography is the one that helps astrophotographers take the best images of astronomical targets.
+Two types of telescopes, refractors and reflectors, are commonly used for astrophotography.
 The quality of the optics, including camera lenses and mm eyepieces, as well as the sturdiness of the telescope mount, are two crucial factors to consider when selecting the best telescope for astrophotography.

-Astrophotography is a complex pastime and can develop into a professional occupation if you take it that far.
-There is a long learning curve which is very steep at times.
-You’ll need to understand what your goals are and which targets you want to image before you can choose the best telescope for your astrophotography journey.
+Astrophotography is a complex pastime that can develop into a professional occupation if you take it that far.
+There is a long learning curve that is very steep at times.
+You’ll need to understand what your goals are and which targets you want to image before you can choose the best telescope for home use in your astrophotography journey.

-Let’s look into the question of the best telescope for astrophotography, not by looking at the facts which you can find elsewhere, but I’ll try to give you my perspective as an astrophotographer who is familiar with the many choices and problems you may face when choosing and using your telescope and other astrophotgraphy equipment.
-Hopefully this will be much more use to you practically than just reading about telescopes in general.
+Let’s look into the question of the best telescope for astrophotography, not by looking at facts you can find elsewhere, but by giving you my perspective as an astrophotographer who is familiar with the many choices and problems you may face when choosing and using your telescope and other astrophotography equipment.
+Hopefully, this will be much more practical for you than just reading about astrophotography telescopes in general.

 What are the Different Types of Telescopes?